type-two/bls-sim/README.md

 ## ⚠️ Disclaimer

-This tool is for research, education, and personal experimentation with bilateral stimulation.
+This tool is for research, education, and personal experimentation with bilateral stimulation, or maybe the fancy lightbar broke down and you need a backup option, or maybe you sprained both your index fingers.
 It is NOT a substitute for professional therapy, diagnosis, or treatment.
 Use at your own discretion.
+You can freely copy or share this with blessings.